-The max_latency parameter allows you to specify the maximum amount of time that packets are delayed before being transmitted to a given hardware priority queue.
+The max latency parameter allows users to specify the maximum amount of time that packets are delayed before being transmitted to a given hardware priority queue.
 A value between 0 and 255 can be specified.
 This number is then multiplied by 16 ms to determine the maximum latency.
-For example, if 3 is specified, the maximum latency allowed will be 3 X 16 = 48 ms.
+For example, if 3 is specified, the maximum latency allowed will be $3 \times 16 = 48 \text{ ms}$.

-When the specified hardware priority queue has been waiting to transmit packets for this amount of time, the current queue will finish transmitting its current packet, and then allow the hardware priority queue whose max_latency timer has expired to begin transmitting packets.
+When the specified hardware priority queue has been waiting to transmit packets for this amount of time, the current queue will finish transmitting its current packet, and then allow the hardware priority queue whose max latency timer has expired to begin transmitting packets.

-<class_id 0-3> - This specifies which of the four hardware priority queues the config scheduling command will apply to.
-The four hardware priority queues are identified by number - from 0 to 3 - with the 0 queue being the lowest priority.
+Parameters <class_id 0-3> - This specifies which of the four hardware priority queues the config scheduling command will apply to.
+The four hardware priority gueues are identified by number - from 0 to 3 - with the 0 queue being the lowest priority.

-max_packet <value 0-255> - Specifies the maximum number of packets the above specified hardware priority queue will be allowed to transmit before allowing the next lowest priority queue to transmit its packets.
-'A value between 0 and 255 can be specified.
+max packet <value 0-255> - Specifies the maximum number of packets the above specified hardware priority queue will be allowed to transmit before allowing the next lowest priority queue to transmit its packets.
+A value between 0 and 255 can be specified.

-max_latency <value 0-255> - Specifies the maximum amount of time the above specified hardware priority queue will be allowed to transmit packets before allowing the next lowest hardware priority queue to begin transmitting its packets.
-A value between 0 and 255 can be specified - with this value multiplied by 16 ms to arrive at the total allowed time for the queue to transmit packets.
-For example, a value of 3 specifies 3 X 16 = 48 ms. The queue will continue transmitting the last packet until it is finished when the max_latency_timer expires.
+max latency <value 0-255> - Specifies the maximum amount of time the above specified hardware priority queue will be allowed to transmit packets before allowing the next lowest hardware priority queue to begin transmitting its packets.
+A value between 0 and 255 can be specified - with this value multiplied by 16 ms to arrive at the total allowed time for the gueue to transmit packets.
+For example, a value of 3 specifies 3 X 16 = 48 ms. The queue will continue transmitting the last packet until it is finished when the max latency timer expires.